 What party would be complete without at photo booth?
 I turned my fireplace area into a winner’s circle-themed photo booth.
 I covered the brick using a checkerboard tablecloth roll, and styled it with trophies, a banner, and race car cut-outs.
 Then I added a few racing flags, balloons and inflatable race cars.
 Set up the camera on a tripod and let the guests go to town.

 After the RSVP’s came in, I had more guests than I anticipated.
 A total of 25 kids and 28 adults, so I needed lots of food that I could make quickly, I could make ahead of time, and most importantly, was kid-friendly.
 Since food bars are so popular right now, I decided on a hot dog bar.
 They are inexpensive, easy, and quick to make.
 I made a cute sign with a few popular hot dog varieties, such as, Chili Dog and a personalized “Sawyer Dog” (a mac and cheese topped hot dog) for the birthday boy.

-I should get extra Mommy points for dressing in the theme.
+I should get extra Mommy points for dressing in a racing costume.